22Ranjan15/LangChain-Search-Bot/README.md

 4.  **Final Response:** The LLM generates the final answer based on the conversation and tool results.
 5.  **Streaming Output:** The `StreamlitCallbackHandler` intercepts the agent's thoughts and actions, displaying them in the Streamlit UI in real-time, followed by the final response.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (or state your chosen license).

 ## Acknowledgements

 * Built using the powerful [Streamlit](https://streamlit.io/) framework.